deeplearning4j/deeplearning4j/glossary.md

 # Deep Learning and Neural Network Glossary

 ### <a name="activation">Activation</a>
 An activation for a neural network is defined as the mapping of the input to the output via a [non-linear transform function](#nonlineartransformfunction) at each "node", which is simply a locus of computation within the net.
 Each layer in a neural net consists of many nodes.
 Activation algorithms are the gates that determine, at each node in the net, whether and to what extent to transmit the signal the node has received from the previous layer.
 A combination of coefficients and biases work on the input data from the previous layer to determine whether that signal surpasses a given treshhold and is deemed significant.
 Those weights and biases are slowly altered as the neural net minimizes its error; i.e. nodes' activations change with learning.
+Deeplearning4j includes activation functions such as sigmoid, relu, tanh and ELU.

+### <a name="attention">Attention Models</a>

+Attention models "attend" to specific parts of an image in sequence, one after another.
+By relying on a sequence of glances, they capture visual structure, much like the human eye is believed to function with foveation.
+This visual processing, which relies on a recurrent network to process sequential data, can be contrasted with other machine vision techniques that process a whole image in a single, forward pass.
+See also [DRAW: A Recurrent Neural Network For Image Generation](http://arxiv.org/abs/1502.04623).

 ### <a name="backprop">Backpropagation</a>
 To calculate the [gradient](#gradient) the relate weights to error, we use a technique known as backpropagation, which is also referred to as the backward pass of the network.
 Backpropagation is a repeated application of chain rule of calculus for partial